giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-04-17-identify-contiguous-subarray-with-maximum-sum-in-python.md

 # Lay out your structure

-I am first going to implement the following approach:
+I am going to implement the following approach:

 1. start by initializing:
   * both the maximum sum (`global_max`) and the current sum (`current_max`) equal to the first element of the array